isb-cgc/readthedocs/docs/source/sections/data/BEATAML_about.rst

 About the BEATAML1.0
 -------------------------------

 The `BEATAML1.0 <https://www.lls.org/beat-aml>`_ data is from several studies focused on the effect of the drug Crenolanib on Acute Myeloid Leukemia (AML).
 It has been found that FLT3 mutations are associated with poor prognosis and commonly detected in AML patients.
 Crenolanib is a potent type I pan-FLT3 (GeneID:2322) inhibitor.
-Additionality, The implementation of targeted therapies for acute myeloid leukemia has been challenged by complex mutational patterns within and across patients as well as a dearth of pharmacologic agents for most mutational events.
+Additionally, The implementation of targeted therapies for acute myeloid leukemia has been challenged by complex mutational patterns within and across patients as well as a dearth of pharmacologic agents for most mutational events.
 Here, we report initial findings from the Beat AML program on a cohort of 672 tumor specimens collected from 562 patients.

 About the BEATAML1.0 Data
 ------------------------------------